This post is also available in: English

-We are against the minority of adult devotees that are aware of, and promoting, fraudulent claims, such as fake blindfold reading, fake diamond manifestion and more adharmic actions.
+We are against the minority of adult devotees that are aware of and promoting, fraudulent claims, such as fake blindfold reading, fake diamond manifestation, and more adharmic actions.

 Treating people who need help with hate is not correct dharma.

 If you do, you will be failing the ethics of whatever dharma, religion or spiritual mission you belong to.
-The goal of criticism is help those who hear it.
+The goal of criticism is helping those who hear it.

 The devotees are well-known on the internet for their delusional claims, aggressive hustling and PR, ignorance, lack of self-awareness, misinformation, hatred, and uncouth insults, but by stooping to their level you misunderstand both the issue and your potential role.
 Most of them are victims, just not in the way they think.
 Most of them are intelligent, good people.

 Please do not make the mistake of assuming that cult victims lack intelligence.
 Anyone who has studied into cults knows that frequently very intelligent people become victims at least as much as unintelligent people.